Things I tell people who want to become a designer in healthcare

 What’s it like working in a hospital?

 I’ve worked in an agency, with startups, with a non-profit, and now I’m consulting pretty much full-time in a hospital setting.
 Each has its pros and cons, but I’m loving the hospital environment right now.
 Here are a few interviews (one of which is with me) of designers who work in healthcare institutions — collected by my pal James Turner.
-I’ve also started collecting articles about design in healthcare systems — so far all of them are written by me, but soon there should be more from diverse authors.
+Here also are some articles about design in healthcare systems — some by me, and some by other authors who do design in a hospital setting.

 Do you need a portfolio?